Current Board Minutes

 Maintaining Water System, Roads, Pool and Facilities

-- Replaced three broken water service valves.
+- Repaired or replaced multiple water service valves.

 - Responded to numerous homeowner requests to turn on/off water so that broken pipes could be repaired.